Michael-Dawkins/auto-mock-server/README.md

 * /mocks/{version}/{methodName1}/{methodName2}/.../{methodNameX}/{methodType}/{image}.["png", "jpeg", "jpeg", "gif"]

 ## How to send a POST request with a payload
-* Using curl or a tool like Postman, you can send POST requests to a WS of the mock server.
+* Using curl or a tool like Postman, you can send POST requests to a WS in the mock server.
 * Specify a payload in the body and it will be checked against the associated schema-payload.json
 * Check your Node.js console to see if the request is valid or not